Successful applicants typically submit high school records with a minimum of 16 units of credit that include:

 If you haven’t taken the ACT/SAT, let us know at email@example.com or 608-796-3010.

 - High school transcripts or GED/HSED: These must come directly from your high school.

-- If you have earned college credit through Advanced Placement (AP), International Baccalaureate (IB), or earned college credit at another college or university (including Youth Options courses), request an official copy of your scores or transcript to be sent to Viterbo.
+- If you have earned college credit through Advanced Placement (AP), International Baccalaureate (IB), or through another college or university, request an official copy of your scores or transcripts to be sent to Viterbo.

 - ACT/SAT test scores: These are required.
 Your high school may be able to include this with your high school transcript.
 Viterbo's school codes: ACT: 4662 / SAT: 1878